The Basics - Part 3

 Postscript: From Garbage to Gold

 The story of the communicator after the series ended in 1969 is one of first disrespect and later redemption.
 On page 415 of Inside Star Trek - The Real Story by Herb Solow and Bob Justman wrote, "Props and set dressings were stored in the old RKO construction mill on the 'Desilu side' of Paramount.
 Months later, unknown individuals broke into the 'mill' and illegally removed many of the props, including hundreds of furry tribbles, as well as set dressings.
 The mill door was left open and people came from all over the studio to scavenge what remained."
 This account tells us these things got scattered to the four winds, but not before likely baking under the hot California sun for a while.
-The sign of heat distortion today in Alpha's bottom shell is strong evidence of this poor storage.
+The sign of heat distortion today in both Alpha's and Beta's bottom shells is strong evidence of this poor storage.

 By the time all was said and done, John Dwyer and Jim Rugg ended up with a couple boxes of prop each (Mr. Dwyer informed us his were retrieved from the studio dumpster).
 Irving Feinberg dropped off an unknown quantity of stuff at the rental company Ellis Mercantile.
 Two other boxes filled with phasers and Klingon items humbly served as a "door stop" in the office of Paramount Back Lot Manager Russ Brown until Henry Renshaw, a company financial representative, took them home.
 Gene Roddenberry left with a few props that over time got handed over to various people.
 No doubt other items took still-unknown routes off the studio grounds too.
 Some of these objects were used as children's toys and got destroyed, and those that survived quickly sank into obscurity.